esamarathon/esa-layouts/README.md

 You will need [Node.js](https://nodejs.org) (14.x LTS tested) and [git](https://git-scm.com/) installed to install NodeCG, then see the [NodeCG documentation](https://www.nodecg.dev/docs/installing) on how to install that.
 I also suggest installing `nodecg-cli`; information on that is also on the documentation just linked (**the guide below will assume you have done this!**).
 You may also need to install the appropriate build tools for whichever platform you are running on; for example if you are on Windows you can either install it while installing Node.js, or using [windows-build-tools](https://github.com/felixrieseberg/windows-build-tools).

-Next, install the `build` branch of this bundle by doing:
+Next, clone the `build` branch of this repository into the NodeCG `bundles` folder and install the dependencies:
+> ```
+> cd bundles
+> git clone https://github.com/esamarathon/esa-layouts.git --branch build
+> cd esa-layouts
-> `nodecg install esamarathon/esa-layouts#build`
+> npm install --production
+> ```

 You will probably also want a default configuration you can fill in, which can be created using:
 > `nodecg defaultconfig`.

-Then, install the `build` branch of [nodecg-speedcontrol](https://github.com/speedcontrol/nodecg-speedcontrol) by doing:
+Then, to get the most recent changes for [nodecg-speedcontrol](https://github.com/speedcontrol/nodecg-speedcontrol), clone the `build` branch and install dependencies, similar to above:
+> ```
+> cd ..
+> git clone https://github.com/speedcontrol/nodecg-speedcontrol.git --branch build
+> cd nodecg-speedcontrol
-> `nodecg install esamarathon/esa-layouts#build`
+> npm install --production
+> ```

 ## Usage